Can I Store Greywater?

 Mason Logue

 No, greywater should not be stored.
-While storing rainwater is safe and effective, greywater—water from sinks, showers, and laundry—contains organic matter that starts to decompose quickly.
-This leads to foul smells, potential health risks, and system failure.
-Instead, design your system to use greywater immediately after it's generated, ideally through subsurface irrigation.
+Rainwater keeps in a barrel or cistern for months.
+Greywater, meaning water from sinks, showers, and laundry, does not, because it carries organic matter that starts breaking down within hours.
+Storing it leads to odour, health risk, and clogged equipment.
+Design your system to use greywater immediately after it is generated, ideally through subsurface irrigation.

 Why You Should Never Store Greywater

-Storing greywater might seem logical if you’re used to rain barrels or cisterns.
-But greywater isn’t rainwater.
+Storing greywater might seem logical if you are used to rain barrels or cisterns.
+But greywater is not rainwater.

 It contains: